bandprotocol/bandchain-docs-archived/docs/joining-mainnet/how-to-join-as-a-validator.md

 ```
 ### Step 4.3: Start Yoda

-To start Yoda, it's recommend to use `systemctl` the same as `bandd`.
+To start Yoda, it's also recommend to use `systemctl`.

 ```bash
 # Write yoda service to /etc/systemd/system/yoda.service